 Mercedes Romero joined Pérez-Llorca in 2006 after practising law for a year and a half at a medium-sized law firm in Madrid.
-She made partner in January 2017.
-Mercedes holds a Postgraduate degree in international commercial arbitration from Queen Mary University, London and a degree in law from Universidad Carlos III, Madrid.
+She was made a partner in January 2017.
+Mercedes holds a postgraduate degree in international commercial arbitration from Queen Mary University, London, and a degree in law from Universidad Carlos III, Madrid.

 Mercedes Romero is listed by the legal directory Best Lawyers for arbitration and mediation.